Go to Altinn reporting

 • thematic and technology areas

-Research and development work (R&D) comprise creative and systematic work undertaken in order to increase the stock of knowledge – including knowledge of humankind, culture and society – and to devise new applications of available knowledge.
+Research and development (R&D) comprise creative and systematic work undertaken in order to increase the stock of knowledge – including knowledge of humankind, culture and society – and to devise new applications of available knowledge.

 For an activity to be considered R&D, it is important that the purpose of the activity is R&D, and that it fulfills the five R&D criteria.

-More information on the definition of R&D in OECD's Frascati manual.
+Find more information on the definition of R&D in OECD's Frascati manual.

 The survey is a census survey.
 This means that all academic units — that is, departments and centres (in some cases faculties) — at universities and university colleges that carry out R&D activities are required to respond.
+Statistics Norway (SSB) would like reporting to be carried out by those who know the R&D activities best.
+Institutes report for their affiliated centres.

 The questionnaire is available in the organisation’s inbox in Altinn and is linked to the organisation number.
 Access rights to complete questionnaires for departments and centres are assigned by the institution’s Altinn contact.
 See more about access in the fact box on the top of this page.